-The Company recognizes share-based compensation expense ratably over the vesting period, net of estimated forfeitures.
-During the twelve month periods ended January 30, 2010, January 31, 2009 and February 2, 2008, the Company recognized share-based compensation expense of \$2,063,000, \$2,156,000 and \$1,694,000, respectively, which is classified as component of settling, general and administrative expense.
+The Company recognizes share-based compensation expense over the vesting period, net of estimated forfeitures.
+During the twelve month periods ended January 29, 2011, January 30, 2010 and January 31, 2009, the Company recognized share-based compensation expense of \$2,341,000, \$2,063,000 and \$2,208,000, respectively, which is classified as a component of selling, general and administrative expense.

 In accordance with U.S. GAAP, the fair value of current restricted stock awards is estimated on the date of grant based on the market price of the Company's stock and is amortized to compensation expense on a straight-line basis over the related vesting periods.
-As of January 30, 2010, there was \$5,755,000 of total unrecognized compensation cost related to nonvested restricted stock awards, which is expected to be recognized over a remaining weighted-average vesting period of 2.3 years.
-Restricted stock compensation expense during the twelve months ended January 30, 2010, January 31, 2009 and February 2, 2008 was \$1,920,000, \$1,991,000 and \$1,496,000, respectively.
+As of January 29, 2011, there was \$6,069,000 of total unrecognized compensation cost related to nonvested restricted stock awards, which is expected to be recognized over a remaining weighted-average vesting period of 2.4 years.
+Restricted stock compensation expense during the twelve months ended January 29, 2011, January 30, 2010 and January 31, 2009 was \$2,316,000, \$1,921,000 and \$1,991,000, respectively.
+These amounts are classified as a component of selling, general and administrative expenses.